DR. KENNETH LIU

-Kenneth Liu, MD is only one of a few neurosurgeons in Virginia with fellowship training in neurointerventional surgery and is the only board-certified neurosurgeon in Virginia versed in both endovascular and skull base techniques.
+Kenneth Liu, MD is only one of a few neurosurgeons in California with fellowship training in neurointerventional surgery and is a board-certified neurosurgeon in California versed in both endovascular and skull base techniques.
 As a neurosurgeon dual-trained in both open and endovascular techniques, he is uniquely qualified to consult on patients with cerebrovascular disease, offer an unbiased opinion between open and minimally-invasive surgeries and provide the safest and most effective treatment options.

 Dr. Liu received his B.A. in molecular and cell biology from the University of California at Berkeley in 1997 with an emphasis in neurobiology.
 He was the only graduate in his class to receive an Outstanding Service award for his contributions to the university.
 During his time at Berkeley, he was an active competitor in taekwondo and was nationally ranked at the collegiate level.
 In 2001, he received his medical degree from the Keck School of Medicine at the University of Southern California.
 He completed a residency in neurological surgery at the Oregon Health & Science University in Portland, OR, in 2008, during which he performed nearly 200 skull base procedures.
 The hospital named him Outstanding Consultant of the Year in 2005.
 During his residency, he spent two years in the lab investigating the role of the hormonal milieu and its effects on neuroprotection in ischemia.
 He was awarded the Basic Science Award for his scientific contributions at the Western Neurosurgical Society 2007 annual meeting.